bugrakilic/sitelink/README.md

 - Install the required dependencies.
 - List your destination host addresses without 'http://' or 'https://' in "destination.txt" file.
 - Run the "sitelink.py" script.
-- The output recorded in "statuslog.csv" file.
+- The output will be recorded in "statuslog.csv" file.

 ## Additional Notes:
 - A simple UI (aka. status page) can be developed via Flask or Django.
 So the latest status of the hosts would be shown on the frontend.
-- This script can be used on cloud functions, like AWS Lambda.
+- This script can be used on serverless cloud services, like AWS Lambda.
 Likewise it is easier to configure its trigger, either synchronous or asynchronous.
 - If a problem occurs while checking the status, the user can be informed via email notification.